Pczo31/King-County-/README.md

 ### Subplots

 We created subplots with our 9 variables and quickly discovered that sqft_above needed to be excluded due to the close correlation of sqft_living.
-We are now left with these 8 variables:
+We are now left with these 8 variables:<BR>

 ![Subplots](https://github.com/jeffbeech/phase-2-project/blob/main/Images/Screen%20Shot%202022-01-06%20at%205.32.17%20PM.png)

 ## Answers to Questions 1 & 2